Father's Day: Thailand

+In Thailand, Father's Day is celebrated annually on 5 December, which is the birthday of King Bhumibol Adulyadej (Rama IX).
+Both Father's Day and Mother's Day are recognized as national public holidays in Thailand.
+Traditionally, Thai people honor their fathers and grandfathers by presenting them with a canna flower, which is regarded as a symbol of masculinity.
+However, this practice has become less common in recent years.
+On this day, many Thais wear yellow to pay tribute to the King, as yellow represents Monday, the day of the week on which the King was born.

+A central aspect of the celebration involves large gatherings at Sanam Luang, the royal ceremonial ground in front of the Grand Palace in Bangkok, where people would traditionally assemble to listen to the King's annual address.
+Many remain into the evening for a national candle-lighting ceremony, during which participants demonstrate their loyalty and reverence for the monarch.
+Similar ceremonies are held across the country in towns and villages, and even abroad in Thai communities and embassies.

-It first gained nationwide popularity in the 1980s as part of a campaign by Prime Minister Prem Tinsulanonda to promote Thailand's royal family.
-Mother's Day is celebrated on the birthday of Queen Sirikit, 12 August.
+Father's Day began to gain widespread national popularity in the 1980s, largely due to a campaign initiated by Prime Minister Prem Tinsulanonda, who aimed to promote loyalty to the Thai royal family.
+In parallel, Mother's Day in Thailand is observed on 12 August, which marks the birthday of Queen Sirikit, King Bhumibol Adulyadej's consort.

+Turkey

+In Turkey, Father's Day is celebrated on the third Sunday in June and is not a public holiday.

 United Arab Emirates

-In the United Arab Emirates, Father's Day is celebrated on 21´June, generally coinciding with midsummer's day.
+In the United Arab Emirates, Father's Day is celebrated on 21 June.

 European traditions

 Roman Catholicism

 In the Roman Catholic tradition, fathers are celebrated on Saint Joseph's Day (commonly called the Feast of Saint Joseph), 19 March, though in certain countries Father's Day has become a secular celebration.
 It is also common for Catholics to honor their "spiritual father", their parish priest, on Father's Day.

 Austria

 In Austria, Father's Day (Vatertag) is celebrated on the second Sunday of June and it is not a public holiday.

 Belarus

 In Belarus Father's Day is celebrated on 21 October.

 Belgium

-In Belgium, Father's Day (Vaderdag/Fête des Pères) is celebrated on the second Sunday of June or 14 June, and it is not a public holiday, except for Antwerp where it's celebrated on 19 March.
+In Belgium, Father's Day (Vaderdag/Fête des Pères) is celebrated on the second Sunday of June or 14 June, and it is not a public holiday, except for Antwerp where it is celebrated on 19 March.